One-Click Packet Capture

 Important

-Press the key combination CONTROL + C once to exit packet capture.
-Please do not press it multiple times in succession.
+Press CONTROL + C once to stop the capture.
+Avoid pressing multiple times consecutively.

 Shared Packet Capture

-If you want to analyze with colleagues on your local network, execute the following command, then have your colleagues open http://YourIPAddress:7890 in a browser to see the same packet capture page as you.
-You can analyze together happily.
+If you’d like to collaborate with others on your local network, run the following command.
+Then, have your teammates open http://your-ip-address:7890 in their browser to view the same live packet capture interface.
+You can analyze traffic together in real time.

 python3 -u startmitm.py 192.168.0.2 --web-port 7890 --web-host 0.0.0.0